 - hydrocarbon handling

 - mechanized process applications.

-High-pressure ball valves use in subsea, underground, wastewater treatment, and cryogenic services.
-Carbon steel and stainless steel ball valves apply in;
+High-pressure ball valves are used in subsea, underground, wastewater treatment, and cryogenic services.
+Carbon steel and stainless steel ball valves were applied;

 - cooling water